engeir/code-to-radiative-forcing-by-super-volcano-eruptions/README.md

 ## Usage

 Every figure has its own executable.
-Figures are created by running: (see `grep "generate" <(uv run)` for a list of available commands)
+Figures are created by running:

 ```bash
 uv run generate-fig1